nguyenpham/Banksia/README.md

 Using
 -------
 Banksia requires two json files to work.
-Almost all fields are self-explaination via meanings of their names.
+Almost all fields in those files are self-explaination via meanings of their names.

 1) a json file to store engine's configurations

-The file has all configurations including engines' options thus users can control all details.
+Configuration of each engine may includ options thus users can control all details.

-2) a json file to store information about tournament such as match type, path of engine configure json file (json file 1), log path
+2) a json file to store information about tournament such as match type, path of engine configuration json file (json file 1), log path...

 Some important fields:
 - type: type of tournament.
 At the moment it accepts only value 'roundrobin'
 - time control: second is the unit for all value fields.
-You can use fractions (such as 1.5 as 1.5 second) for getting more precision.
+You can use fractions (such as 1.5 as 1.5 second) for being more precision.
 - players: names of players will participate the tournament.
-They must be named in file json 1.
+They must be listed in json file 1.

       "players" : [ "stockfish", "gaviota", "fruit" ]